 The following steps are recommended to further develop this protocol and to improve and enhance the automation of the processes involved.
-The first recommendation is to make the flue gas injection a completely variable-rate process, thus improving CO2 and pH management; the current program fully opens the injection valve when the pH falls below 8 and closes it when the pH reaches 8 again.
+The first recommendation is to make the flue gas injection a completely variable-rate process, thus improving CO2 and pH management; the current program fully opens the injection valve when the pH rises above 8 and closes it when the pH reaches 8 again.
 Improving the way CO2 is injected is also necessary.
 The aim is to reduce the size of the CO2 bubbles, i.e., to generate microbubbles to enhance CO2 diffusion in the medium without resorting to injecting flue gas at higher pressure.
 Using improved injectors, thus reducing operational energy costs, is deemed necessary in a commercial application of the protocol.
 The inclusion of predictive tools based on the weather forecast and current microalgae status for controlling the flue gas and fertilizer, mainly N, to improve N use efficiency, is also recommended.
 The use of computational fluid dynamic modeling is considered a vital tool in developing the proposed protocol further; modeling can help optimize the design, configuration, and operation of all the hardware involved in the monitoring and management of the microalgae.
-Another area that could be explored in the future is the application of environmental DNA (eDNA) and real-time PCR techniques to monitor the health and composition of the microalgae crop.
-Water samples could be analyzed, and the results would indicate whether the objective microalgae are the predominant species in the medium or whether it is competing or has being replaced by a different organism.
+Another area that could be explored in the future is the application of environmental DNA (eDNA) and real time PCR techniques to monitor the health and composition of the microalgae crop.
+Water samples could be analyzed, and the results would indicate whether the objective microalgae are the predominant species in the medium or whether it is competing or has been replaced by a different organism.

 ACKNOWLEDGMENTS: